dblalock/bolt/README.md

 Bolt also has [theoretical guarantees](https://github.com/dblalock/bolt/blob/master/assets/bolt-theory.pdf?raw=true) bounding the errors in its approximations.

+EDIT: this repo now also features the source code for [MADDNESS](https://arxiv.org/abs/2106.10860), our shiny new algorithm for approximate matrix multiplication.
+MADDNESS has no Python wrapper yet, and is referred to as "mithral" in the source code.
+Name changed because apparently I'm the only who gets Lord of the Rings references.
+MADDNESS runs ridiculously fast and, under reasonable assumptions, requires zero multiply-adds.
+Realistically, it'll be most useful for speeding up neural net inference on CPUs, but it'll take another couple papers to get it there; we need to generalize it to convolution and write the CUDA kernels to allow GPU training. <!-- (it's lightweight, but still full strength!
+Get it?
+Guys...?). -->

 <!-- NOTE: All the code, documentation, and results associated with Bolt's KDD paper can be found in the `experiments/` directory.
 See the README therein for details.
 A cleaned-up version of the paper is available [here](https://github.com/dblalock/bolt/blob/master/assets/bolt.pdf?raw=true). -->

 ## Installing